-Not less than five (5) calendar days but not more than ten (10) calendar days after delivery of notice of the initial composition of the Appellate Panel to the parties, the Appellate Panel will provide a separate written notice to the alleged victim, respondent and any witnesses or other third parties whose testimony the Appellate Panel deems relevant, requesting such individuals to appear before the Appellate Panel.
+The date for the appellate hearing will be set by the Title IX Coordinator.
+Not less than five (5) calendar days, but not more than ten (10) calendar days after delivery of notice of the initial composition of the Appellate Panel to the parties, the Appellate Panel chairperson will provide a separate written notice to the alleged victim, respondent and any witnesses or other third parties whose testimony the Appellate Panel deems relevant, requesting such individuals to appear before the Appellate Panel.
 The notice should set forth the date, time, and location for the individual’s requested presence.
 The Appellate Panel shall provide the names of the witnesses or other third parties that the Appellate Panel plans to call in its notices to the alleged victim and the respondent.
-The hearing shall be conducted within twenty (20) calendar days but no sooner than ten (10) calendar days of the receipt of the appeal.
+The hearing shall be conducted within twenty (20) calendar but no sooner than ten (10) calendar days of the receipt of the appeal.

 If any party fails to appear before the Appellate Panel if requested to do so, and such party was provided proper notice of the hearing as set forth above, then absent extenuating circumstances, the Appellate Panel will proceed to determine the resolution of the Complaint.